cczhuang420/virtual-study-room/README.md

 This will start the server and listen for incoming requests at address `http://localhost`

 ### Running the client

+If you have already opened up a terminal to open the server / client, open up another terminal ro run the client.

 To start the client, run the following command: